conflict minerals policy head image

 Purpose

-The purpose of this document is to define the policy of the management of D Block Metals has adopted with respect to the use of Conflict Free Minerals (CFM), as well as communication requirements both internally and to our counterparties.
+The purpose of this document is to define the policy of the management of D Block Metals has adopted with respect to the use of Responsibly Sorced Minerals, as well as communication requirements both internally and to our counterparties.

 Responsibility

-The company President is responsible for understanding the requirements of the Dodd-Frank Wall Street Reform and Consumer Protection Act, Section 1502 and staying current with policy requirements of the OECD guidance documents for due diligence requirements to avoid the use of CFM’s and develop the Company Policy accordingly.
-To remain current, D Block is registered with www.conflictfreesourcing.org to receive automatic updates.
+The company President is responsible for understanding the requirements of the Dodd-Frank Wall Street Reform and Consumer Protection Act, Section 1502 and staying current with policy requirements of the OECD guidance documents for due diligence requirements to avoid the use of Responsibly Sourced Minerals and develop the Company Policy accordingly.
+To remain current, D Block is registered with www.responsiblemineralsinitiative.org to receive automatic updates.

 Procedure